-Bars in Macau that are actually worth visiting can probably be counted on the fingers of your hands – we’ve been selective and just used one hand.
-Our best bars in Macau selection features everything from wine lounges under the feet of UNESCO world heritage sights, bars where you can meet the locals and the obligatory casino hot spot.
-If you're looking to get straight into the best nightlife area, read our Macau nightlife guide and head for the Moonwalker Bar below.
+Bars in Macau that are actually worth visiting can probably be counted on the fingers of your hands.
+We’ve been selective and just used one hand.
+These selections features everything from nightlife and wine lounges under the feet of UNESCO world heritage sights to bars where you can meet the locals and the obligatory casino hot spot.

-On the question of what to drink, it very much depends what you feel like.
-Beer is popular, and Carlsberg, San Miguel, and Tsing Tao all widely available.
-Spirits are expensive, especially imported whiskeys and vodkas, while local knockoffs and those imported from India will have you running for the bathroom and then AA in the morning.
+On the question of what to drink, it very much depends on what you feel.
+Beer is popular, and Carlsberg, San Miguel, and Tsing Tao are all widely available.
+Spirits are expensive, especially imported whiskeys and vodkas, while local knockoffs and imports from India will have you running for the bathroom.
 The city’s Portuguese heritage means there is often a very decent—sometimes excellent—selection of fine wines available at very good prices.

 Set in Taipa Village, the Old Taipa Tavern is the sort of sleepy local pub you’d find on the back roads of Cork.
-The out of the way location is certainly part of the charm and means most of the customers are regulars—mostly local expats.
+The out of the way location is certainly part of the charm, and it means most of the customers are regulars, consisting largely of local expats.
 It has an everyone-knows-your-name community club friendliness that’s missing from most Macau pubs.
 Go here to sip a few pints, dive into a newspaper and get into an argument about politics.
-Other attractions include occasional live music and comedy and Irish style pub grub—including a breakfast.
+Other attractions include occasional live music, comedy, and Irish-style pub grub, including breakfast.

 Something unique for a city used to dive bars or lifeless casino lounges, Macau Soul is an upmarket wine bar with a passion for jazz.
 Set in the heart of Macau, under the shadow of St Paul’s—an area that was once bereft of a decent place to have a drink—Macau Soul is fitted with fine art, stained glass windows and a wine collection that is nothing short of stellar.
-Yet it doesn’t feel snobby.
-The owners are welcoming, the crowd friendly and the setting cozy—while the live jazz and other music usually excellent.
-There is also a very decent menu, although prices can be prohibitive.
+Yet, it doesn’t feel snobby.
+The owners are welcoming, the crowd friendly, and the setting cozy, and the live jazz and other music are usually excellent.
+There is also a very decent menu, though prices can be prohibitive.

 If you can go to the original McSorley’s in New York, do.
-If you can go to the other McSorely’s in Hong Kong, do.
-If you can’t, come to Macau's McSorley's.
-Sitting inside a casino is a hard way for any pub to strike up an atmosphere—the crowd are just taking a break between gambling—but there are still plenty of reasons to recommend McSorleys inside the Venetian Macao.
-Pitched as a no-nonsense backstreet boozer, its deep woods and wrought iron don’t fit well inside the shiny Venetian, but it remains atmospheric.
-The own brand McSorely (real) Ale is an excellent reason to pull up a stool—as are live sporting events on the big screen and a fantastic selection of pub grub.
+If you can go to the other McSorley’s in Hong Kong, do.
+If you can’t, come to Macau's McSorley's, which is located inside the Venetian Macao.
+Sitting inside a casino is a hard way for any pub to create atmosphere—the crowd is just taking a break between gambling—but there are still plenty of reasons to recommend McSorley's. its deep woods and wrought iron may not fit well inside the shiny Venetian, but this no-nonsense backstreet boozer remains atmospheric.
+Its McSorley (real) Ale is another excellent reason to pull up a stool as are live sporting events on the big screen and a fantastic selection of pub grub.